Why some heaps support constant-amortized-time decrease-key operations, and others do not: Lower Bound

-\item[Set of operation sequences.]
-Our adversary does not just work with a single operation sequence but rather with sets of operation sequences.
-These sets are defined to have certain invariants that bound the size of the sets of operation sequences under consideration.

-\item[Evolutions.]
-We use the word \emph{evolution} to refer to a function the adversary uses to take a set of operation sequences, and modify it.
-The modifications performed are to add operations to sequences, remove sequences, and to create more sequences by taking a single sequence and adding different operations to the end.
+\shortfull{\emph{Suboperaton.}}{\item[Suboperaton.]} The suboperations of \S\jref{suboperations} are the very basic unit-cost primitives that can be used to implement \opEm, the only operation that does not have constant actual cost.
+It is at this level that definitions have been made to enforce pointer model limitations. \shortfull{\emph{Operation.}}{\item[Operation.]} We use \emph{operation} to refer to a priority queue operation. \shortfull{}{In this proof, the adversary will only use \opIns, \opDc, and \opEm.} \shortfull{\emph{Sequence.}}{\item[Sequence.]} Operations are combined to form sequences of operations. \shortfull{\emph{Set of operation sequences.}}{\item[Set of operation sequences.]} Our adversary does not just work with a single operation sequence but rather with sets of operation sequences.
+These sets are defined to have certain invariants on the heaps that result from running the sequences that bound the size of the sets of operation sequences under consideration. \shortfull{\emph{Evolutions.}}{\item[Evolutions.]} We use the word \emph{evolution} to refer to a function the adversary uses to take a set of operation sequences, and modify it.
+The modifications performed are to append operations to sequences, remove sequences, and to create more sequences by taking a single sequence and appending different operations to the end. \shortfull{\emph{Rounds.}}{\item[Rounds.]} Our evolutions are structured into \emph{rounds}.